FelixPetriconi/sean-parent.github.io/better-code/05-concurrency.md

 {% include code.md name='05-correct_cow' caption='correct copy on write' %}

-{::comment} Should we refer to the complete implementation? {:/comment}
-The code of the complete implementations is here: [https://github.com/stlab/libraries/blob/develop/stlab/copy_on_write.hpp](https://github.com/stlab/libraries/blob/develop/stlab/copy_on_write.hpp)
+The code of the complete, correct implementations is available online[^cow]

 Another problem with raw synchronization primitives is that their use can have a large negative impact on system performance.
 To understand why, we need to understand Amdahl's Law.